-Site allocation number and name Type of Development Distance to nearest European designated site Potential impact pathways 'Alone' Potential impact pathways 'In- Combination 5HS Land west of Winwick Road and south of Wayfarers Drive, Newton-le-Willows 191 dwellings Located over 13.5km from Mersey Estuary SPA/Ramsar.
+Site allocation number and name Type of Development Distance to nearest European designated site Potential impact pathways 'Alone' Potential impa 4HS Land east of Newlands Grange, Newton-le-Willows 256 dwellings Located over 13.5km from Mersey Estuary SPA/Ramsar.
 Likely Significant Effects Aerial photography shows that this area is arable land, however, it is not possible to determine if the site is suitable to support a significant population of pink footed goose and other non-breeding SPA birds.
-6HS Land East of Chapel Lane and south of Walkers Lane, Sutton Manor 113 dwellings Located 6.9 km from the Mersey Estuary SPA and Mersey Estuary Ramsar site No Likely Significant Effects Not located in an area used by non-breeding SPA birds There are no impact pathways present Likely Significant Effect- In-combination: Recreational pressure Water quality Air quality 7HS Land south of Elton Head Road (from Nutgrove Road to St.John Vianney Primary School), Thatto Heath 84 dwellings Located over 15km from Mersey Estuary SPA/Ramsar.
+5HS Land west of Winwick Road and south of Wayfarers Drive, Newton-le- Willows 191 dwellings Located over 13.5km from Mersey Estuary SPA/Ramsar.
 Likely Significant Effects Aerial photography shows that this area is arable land, however, it is not possible to determine if the site is suitable to support a significant population of pink footed goose and other non-breeding SPA birds.
-8HS Land South of A580 between Houghtons Lane and Crantock Grove, Windle 1027 dwellings Located 7.8km from the Mersey Estuary SPA and Mersey Estuary Ramsar site Likely Significant Effects Located adjacent to an area used by non-breeding SPA birds (pink footed goose).
-From review of aerial photography the site comprises arable land.
+6HS Land East of Chapel Lane and south of Walkers Lane, Sutton Manor 113 dwellings Located 6.9 km from the Mersey Estuary SPA and Mersey Estuary Ramsar site No Likely Significant Effects Not located in an area used by non-breeding SPA birds There are no impact pathways present Likely Significan Recreational pr Water quality Air quality 7HS Land south of Elton Head Road (from Nutgrove Road to St.John Vianney Primary School), Thatto Heath 84 dwellings Located over 15km from Mersey Estuary SPA/Ramsar.
+Likely Significant Effects Aerial photography shows that this area is arable land, however, it is not possible to determine if the site is suitable to support a significant population of pink footed goose and other non-breeding SPA birds.
+8HS Land South of A580 between Houghtons Lane and Crantock Grove, Windle 1027 dwellings Located 12.6km from the Mersey Estuary SPA and Mersey Estuary Ramsar site Likely Significant Effects Located adjacent to an area used by non-breeding SPA birds (pink footed goose).
+From review of aerial photography, the site comprises arable land.
 It is not possible to determine if the site is suitable to support a significant population of pink footed goose and other non-breeding SPA birds.
-Further, the SSSI Impact Risk Zone (IRZ) identifies that this site is within the IRZ of a SSSI designated for pink-footed goose and that this land is located within an impact zone that has potential to provide functionally linked land for pink-footed goose.
-Water quality Air quality
+Natural England specifically flagged this site as requiring further investigation for the planning application in discussions over the Local Plan HRA.
+Water quality Air quality pact pathways 'In- Combination